 The Dublin Java User Group meetups are designed to enhance the knowledge of developers and technology professionals.

-The organisers reserve the right to cancel the booking if the attendee is not aligned to the intended audience.
+We reserve the right to cancel bookings if the attendee is not aligned to the intended audience.

 Doors Open 18:15 / Presentations 19:00

 The Dublin Java User Group - Sponsor Messages